JJ1313/Heinz/README.md

-- 👋 Hi, I’m @JJ1312
+- Hi, I’m Heinz...
-- 👀 I’m interested in ...breathing.
+- I’m interested in Web development and simulate the interactions of nature.
-- 🌱 I’m currently learning ...How to live.
+- I’m currently learning HTML, CSS, JavaScript...
-- 💞️ I’m looking to collaborate on ...my sleep.
-- 📫 How to reach me ...Just dont.
+- hgbeckerss@gmail.com

 <!---
 JJ1312/JJ1312 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.